DenysVuika/wsrv/docs/README.md

 ## How it works

 The server is a simple node app that serves the working directory and its subdirectories.

-It also watches the files for changes and when that happens, it sends a message through a web socket connection to the browser instructing it to reload.
+It also watches the files for changes, and when that happens, it sends a message through a web socket connection to the browser instructing it to reload.
-In order for the client side to support this, the server injects a small piece of JavaScript code to each requested html file.
+For the client side to support this, the server injects a small piece of JavaScript code to each requested HTML file.
 This script establishes the web socket connection and listens to the reload requests.
 CSS files can be refreshed without a full page reload by finding the referenced stylesheets from the DOM and tricking the browser to fetch and parse them again.